 Two of the more important benefits to the CDN are stability and security.
-If your site suddenly receives a very large amount of traffic, whether traffic you want or a malicious attack, the CDN provides a significant layer of protection against downtime due to your website being overloaded.
+If your site suddenly receives a very large amount of traffic, whether it is traffic you want or a malicious attack, the CDN provides a significant layer of protection against downtime due to your website being overloaded.
 The security benefit of proxying the direct path to file storage cannot be overstated.

 Do I have to do anything to use the CDN?